lumen-notes/lumen/README.md

 #
 ```

 To use this template, create a new note and type `/`.
 A list of available templates will appear.
-Select the "Book" template and press `Enter`.
+Select the Book template and press `Enter` to insert the contents of the template into your new note.

 ### EJS

 Templates are rendered using [EJS](https://ejs.co/), a simple templating language that lets you embed JavaScript in your templates.

-Here's how we could use EJS to include the current date in our "Book" template:
+Here's how we could use EJS to include the current date in our Book template:

 ```
 ---